Energy ratings explained: how to buy energy-efficient appliances

 The ratings are based on the amount of energy a device uses.
-The fewer units of energy (measured in kilowatt hours – kWh), the better its rating.
+The fewer units of energy (measured in kWh), the better its rating.
 And the better for the environment, too.

 Why are energy ratings important?

 Since its introduction, the EU energy label has been a key driver for helping us choose more energy-efficient products.
-And it also encourages manufacturers to use more energy-efficient technologies, to drive sales.
+It also encourages manufacturers to use more energy-efficient technologies, to drive sales.

 Saving energy on your white goods

-Whether the appliance you’re buying is brand new – complete with the new ratings – not yet upscaled, or second-hand – there are still ways to improve the energy-efficiency of your appliances, without breaking the bank.
+Whether the appliance you’re buying is brand new or second-hand, there are still ways to improve its efficiency without breaking the bank.

 How to improve the energy efficiency of your washing machine

-Because washer dryers have to combine 2 different functions, they can be expensive to run.
-But not necessarily as expensive as having both a washing machine and a tumble dryer.
+Because washer-dryers combine 2 different functions, they can be expensive to run.
+But it’s not necessarily as expensive as having both a washing machine and a tumble dryer.

-To get the most efficiency from a washer dryer, take out some items when the washing cycle’s finished.
-That’s because the drying programme has a smaller capacity than the washing programme.
+To get the most efficiency from a washer-dryer, make sure you’re not overloading it when it’s time to run the drying programme.
+The drying programme has a smaller capacity than the washing programme, so take out some items when the washing cycle is finished.
 Once the first drying cycle is complete, you can swap your dry clothes for the damp ones you took out earlier, and do a second cycle.

 How to improve the energy efficiency of your tumble dryer

 The most energy-efficient way to dry your clothes is outside on a washing line.
-But in lieu of a garden, or considering the British weather, a tumble dryer may be the fallback option.
-Obviously, the higher the efficiency rating, the bigger the price tag.
-So you’ll need to decide whether the money you’ll save in the long run will balance out the higher purchase cost.
+But in lieu of a garden, or considering the British weather, a tumble dryer might be the fallback option.

-In the meantime, be sure to clean the lint filter after every few uses, to help it run more efficiently.
-Untangle your clothes before putting them in, as they can tumble easier.
-And sticking a dry towel in with your clothes will help the process along, and dry clothes faster.
+To limit energy use, be sure to clean the lint filter after every few uses, to help your dryer run more efficiently.
+Untangle your clothes before putting them in, so they can tumble easier.
+And stick a dry towel in with your clothes – it actually helps speed the process along and dry clothes faster!

 How to improve the energy efficiency of your dishwasher

-But as with other appliances, you’re only getting top performance if you wait until the dishwasher is full.
+Always wait until the dishwasher is full before you run it.
 Otherwise you’re not getting the most out of it.
-On the other hand, don’t overload it, as this stops water circulating properly, and you may not get everything clean.
+On the other hand, don’t overload it, as this stops water circulating properly, and you might not get everything clean.

 Read our practical tips on how to save water in the kitchen, to help reduce your carbon footprint.

 Fridges and freezers use a lot of energy, because they’re permanently switched on.
-And if yours is over 10 years old, or seems to be eating electricity, it might be worth replacing it even before it stops working.
+If yours is over 10 years old, or seems to be using up a lot of electricity, it might be worth replacing it even before it stops working.
 The energy savings you’ll make could pay for its cost in just a few years.